mattyoung101/tamara/papers/slides/sandia_presentation.typ

 #pause

-but this is another time consuming and error prone step in the _already_ complex design process.
+but this is *time consuming* and *error prone*.
+//another time consuming and error prone step in the _already_ complex design process.

 #pause